tfabris/SynoSecureErase/README.md

   - Open the "Package Center", and press its "Settings" button in the upper-right corner.
 In the "Package Sources" tab, click "Add".
 Give it a Name of "SynoCommunity" and a Location of "https://packages.synocommunity.com/", and then confirm through its prompts.
   - In the Package Center, select the "Community" tab, and ensure the package called "SynoCli Network Tools" is installed on your NAS.
-  - This will install the "screen" command, among other things, which we'll need later.
+  - This will install the "screen" command, which we'll need later.

 ### Attach your disk to the Synology, using a USB attachment of some kind